 Regardless of how intricately linked your diet and breastmilk composition are, what we do know is that aside from vitamin D, which is best absorbed by sunlight, breast milk provides everything that your baby needs for their first six months of life.

-In other words, your body is so damned determined to put your baby first, that it will pull from its own nutrient stores if you refuse to give it what it wants.
+In other words, your body is so determined to put your baby first, that it will pull from its own nutrient stores if you refuse to give it what it wants.

 Depletion of your nutritional stores poses long-term health risks, and will leave you feeling run down in the meantime.